-The Ghost 11 is a neutral shoe with great cushioning and support.
-It’s a well-rounded shoes that works for many runners – part of the reason why it’s one of the top selling running shoes on the market.
+The Ghost 12 is a neutral shoe with great cushioning and support.
+It’s a well-rounded shoe that works for many runners – this is part of the reason why it’s one of the top selling running shoes on the market.
 We like it for XC runners because it has surprising good traction on trail for a road shoe.
-The nice cushioning does well to soften the blow of trail obstacles likes rocks and roots.
+The nice cushioning does well to soften the blow of trail obstacles like rocks and roots.

-BioMoGo DNA midsole cushioning adapts to your feet and allows you to run mile after mile with the same spring in your step as when you first hit the road.
+BioMoGo midsole cushioning, along with DNA Loft foam, adapts to your feet and allows you to run mile after mile with the same spring in your step as when you first hit the road.

-The smooth ride, plush cushioning, and flexible fit make the Brooks Ghost 11 an optimal shoe for runners of all levels.
-It’s no surprise that the Ghost 10 was awarded the “International Editor’s Choice” by Runner’s World.
+The smooth ride, plush cushioning, and flexible fit make the Brooks Ghost 12 an optimal shoe for runners of all levels.
+It’s no surprise that the Ghost is perenially awarded the “International Editor’s Choice” by Runner’s World.

 - Flexible design

 - Ample cushioning

 - Some find the shoe too wide in the heel and toe box